SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 And we should see that nothing is printed, and the shell unceremoniously returns us to the prompt!
 This is because there is nothing in the `Desktop` directory, so nothing is printed.
 This is fairly typical of shell commands: when nothing needs to be reported - or if the command is successful - nothing is printed.

 So let's take a look at a slightly more interesting directory.
-We can *move* our working directory by using the `cd` (change directory) command, and then take a look.
+We can change which directory we're looking at - our working directory - by using the `cd` (change directory) command, and then take a look at what's there.
 Let's say we wanted to see what is in our home directory, i.e. `/home/sabsr3`, which is the directory *above* this one.
 We could type the following, which brings us up one directory:

 ~~~
 cd ..